 Plan: 0 to add, 1 to change, 0 to destroy.

-First of all, the plan says 0 to add.
-That is good!
-It means Terraform knows about the resource group and the storage account so it won’t try to create them.
-However, we also see 1 to change.
+.
 This is a common occurrence when you import resources.
-This has to do with default values used by the Azure CLI versus default values used by the Azure provider for Terraform, there is a difference between them so Terraform will correct this difference - hence the 1 to change for the storage account.
-In general it is safe to accept the changes, but it is a good idea to look through what changes there are just to be sure.
+This has to do with default values used by the Azure CLI versus default values used by the Azure provider for Terraform, there is a difference between them so Terraform will correct this difference - hence the 1 to change

-You might have noticed that I did not use a -dry-run flag or something similar when I imported my resources, that is because it does not exist for this command.
+flag or something similar when I imported my resources, that is because it does not exist for this command.
 It either works, or it doesn’t.
 Remember to take a backup of your state file before you start importing resources!
 Funny how I waited until the end of this section before I added that very important warning, you’re welcome!

-Importing resources using the resource block
+Importing resources using the resource block#

-Now let us take a look at the new import experience using the import block.
+Now let us take a look at the new import experience using the import

-Just as in the previous example I need to have a target for my resource, so I once again add the resource group and storage account to main.tf:
+Just as in the previous example I need to have a target for my resource, so I once again add the resource group and storage account to main.tf

 // main.tf